aheuss59/election-blog2/content/post/2024-09-13-blog-post-2-the-economy/index.md

 One could hypothesize that perhaps local economic factors could influence the incumbent two party vote share within a given state.
 Here, I explore that idea by using Federal Reserve Economic Data from the St. Louis Federal Reserve Bank on state level unemployment.

+Below are summaries of two models, one using only state unemployment to predict incumbent vote share and the other using both state unemployment and national Q2 GDP growth.